CRISES-URV/eVerification-2/README.md

 with the collaboration of CRISES research group from Universitat Rovira i Virgili, and supported by the Spanish Ministry of Industry, Commerce and Tourism (through the development program AVANZA I+D).

-You can find more information in http://crises-deim.urv.cat/everification2
+You can find more information about eVerification2 project in http://crises-deim.urv.cat/everification2

 TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections
 ----------------------------------------------------------------------------------------